LHAGELS/LHAGELS.github.io/_posts/2020-06-03-PART-I-Development-Opportunities-of-Micro-Entrepreneurs-Evidence-from-Kenya.md

 ---

-# Dive in to get a first Impression!
   {: .text-justify}
+# Dive into the topic and get a first Impression!

 ## 1. Introduction

 <i class="far fa-sticky-note"></i> **Note:** If you are interested in the full depth of this analysis as well as recent research visit the [portfolio](/portfolio/) section to view the full paper including the Stata code.